xSegFaultx/FlowerClassifier/README.md

 |            ./test.jpg            | A randomly chosen image that is used to test the classifier  |
 |            ./train.py            |     Train the network and save the model as a checkpoint     |

 ## Data Transformations
 There are two reasons why we need to perform transformations on our data.
 First, images in the dataset have different shapes, however, the VGG16 network that is used later only takes 244x244 pixels images as input.
 Therefore, we need to reshape all the images so that we can feed them into the network later.
 Second, randomly perform transformations like rotation, flip can increase the variety of samples and hence help the network generalize.
 Also, we need to normalize the image as VGG16 requires. (**More details of normalization can be found in the notebook**)

 So here is what I did:
   + Resize all images in training, testing and validation set to 244x244 pixels while keeping aspect ratio of the original images
   + Randomly rotate, horizontal flip and vertical flip images in the training set (I didn't do the same to testing and validation set because these two sets will not affect the performance of the network and these two sets should represent real-world data as closely as possible)
-  + Normalize all the images
+  + Normalize all the images as VGG16 requires

 ## Structure of the network
 ## Traning
 * Loss function